shazahmad/computePlusPlus/lab3_build_app_kernel.md

 - FILTER_TYPE: selects between 6 different filter type choice are 0-5
 - PARALLEL_ENQ_REQS: application command line argument for parallel enqueued requests
 - NUM_IMAGES: Number of images to process
+- IMAGE_WIDTH: image width to use
+- IMAGE_HEIGHT: image height to use
 - INPUT_TYPE: select between host versions
 - INPUT_IMAGE: path and name of image file
+- USE_PRE_BUILT_XCLBIN: enable use of pre-built fpga binary file
 - ENABLE_PROF: Enable OpenCl profiling for host application
 - PROFILE_ALL_IMAGES: while comparing cpu vs. fpga use all images or not
 - NUM_IMAGES_SW_EMU: sets no. of images to use for sw_emu